-I am a SGSAH supported pratice-led PhD candidate at Stirling University and Glasgow School of Art exploring – both critically and visually – ‘The Space between documentarist and subject: the quietly radical ideas and ethics of Jenny Gilbertson’.
+I am a SGSAH supported practice-led PhD candidate at Stirling University and Glasgow School of Art exploring – both critically and visually – Attending, listening, taking time: the quietly radical ethical filmmaking practice of Jenny Gilbertson.

 About Jenny Gilbertson